alex-trapp/scAge/README.md

 ## Loading single-cell methylomes

-scAge requires binary methylation matrices as input for the core epigenetic age profiling algorithm.
+**scAge** requires binary methylation matrices as input for the core epigenetic age profiling algorithm.
 These binary matrices can be obtained by processing existing .cov files produced by [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) with our function
 `process_coverage`.
 However, there are other tools to process FASTQ bisulfite sequencing data, such as [BSSeeker](https://github.com/BSSeeker/BSseeker2) and [methylpy](https://github.com/yupenghe/methylpy).
 Therefore, final single-cell methylome files may have slightly different formats depending on the tool used.
-The Bismark .cov file format is the following (the columns are not named in the file, they start directly with data):
+The Bismark .cov file format is the following (the columns are not named in the first row of the file, they start directly with data):

 Chromosome | Position 1 | Position 2 | Methylation level | Methylated counts | Unmethylated counts
 :---: | :---: | :---: | :---: | :---: | :---:
 11 | 3100225 | 3100225 | 100 | 1 | 0
 11 | 3101286 | 3101286 | 0 | 0 | 2

 Native support for a variety of input formats will be added shortly.
-For now, I recommend processing single-cell methylation data with [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) or converting existing methylation data to a Bismark format (shown above).
+For now, I recommend processing single-cell methylation data with [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) or converting existing methylation data to a Bismark-like format (shown above).

-Most of the publicly available data used in our study were in the .cov format, including data from [Hernando-Herraez et al](https://www.nature.com/articles/s41467-019-12293-4), [Angermueller et al.](https://www.nature.com/articles/nmeth.3728) and [Smallwood et al.](https://www.nature.com/articles/nmeth.3035).
+Most of the publicly available data used in our study were available in the .cov format, including data from [Hernando-Herraez et al](https://www.nature.com/articles/s41467-019-12293-4), [Angermueller et al.](https://www.nature.com/articles/nmeth.3728) and [Smallwood et al.](https://www.nature.com/articles/nmeth.3035).
 The sequencing data from the [Gravina et al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3) study was also processed via the Bismark pipeline.
 Supplementary methylation data from [Argelaguet et al.](https://www.nature.com/articles/s41586-019-1825-8) contained the same information as .cov files, but the columns were labeled and in a different order.
 These files were handled and modified separately to ensure the required format for scAge.

-Ultimately, scAge requires a .tsv or .tsv.gz file or pandas DataFrame formatted with two columns, as shown below.
+Ultimately, **scAge** requires a .tsv or .tsv.gz file, or a pandas DataFrame formatted with two columns, as shown below.

 `ChrPos` should be in the form 'chr_position' (i.e. 'chr1_3037802'), while `MetLev` should be binary (0 or 1).